 Advice to Management

 I applied through an employee referral.
-The process took 2+ months – interviewed at Caiman Consulting Corp in February 2013.
+The process took 4 weeks.
+I interviewed at Caiman Consulting Corp (Seattle, WA) in May 2016.